Manohar2710/android-cheat-sheet/Java Kotlin/access_modifiers.md

 	- This variable is used when you want to give access to variables through getters and setters. to maintain encapsulation.

-	- Singleton constructors is also marled private to avoide any instantiation form outside.
+	- `Singleton` constructors is also marked private to avoide any instantiation form outside.

 	- It can only be visible inside the file containing the declaration.